soft9000/zContest/2018_zContest_01/README.md

 were awarded: September 1st, 2018.

 ## zContestants
-Contestants were Python 3 students from our Pasco County and Tampa Florida Students.
+Contestants were Python 3 Students from our Pasco County and Tampa Florida software communities.

 ## Meetup: